The public defence of Daniel Brehmer's doctoral thesis in Didactics

 Serial number: 298

-The faculty examiner is Professor Martin Carlsen, UNiversity of Agder. is Adjunct Professor Tomas Ekvall, Chalmers University of Technology.
+The faculty examiner is Professor Martin Carlsen, University of Agder.

 The examining committee consists of Docent Ewa Bergqvist, Umeå University, Docent Wieland Wermke, Stockholms University and Docent Yvonne Liljekvist, Karlstad University.